Evie4/music.kyp/README.md

 ### why music.kyp 🤔

 - easy to use
-- just make the ytdl and souncloud functions easer
+- just make the ytdl and souncloud and spotify functions easer
 - simple an powerful

 ### useg 👨‍💻